nishsura/screenster/README.md

 ### Deployment

+- **AWS EC2**: Used for deploying the back-end server.
+EC2 provides scalable compute capacity in the cloud.
-- **Render**: Used for deploying the back-end.
+- **Vercel**: Used for deploying the front-end.
 It provides automatic HTTPS, DDoS protection, and a simple deployment process.
-- **Heroku**: An alternative deployment platform for the back-end.
-It supports easy deployment and scaling of applications.

 ## How It Works